t-aksh/pipelines-dotnet-core/README.md

-Doing hands-on with the DevOps pipeline.
+Doing hands-on with the DevOps pipeline: More changes

 # Sample ASP.NET Core application for Azure Pipelines docs